NateEag/next-vcs/readme.md

 ### Smarter Merging And Diffing

 It's perfectly possible to teach your VCS how to merge custom file formats.
-Pretty sure Git already supports it.
+Git already supports it.

 So, a really *good* VCS would ship with smart merging and diffing engines for major programming languages (and maybe even other file formats - images, at